legekka/solar-webui/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173`.
+The dev server proxies `/api/control/*` and related WebSocket routes to `SOLAR_CONTROL_URL`, injecting the API key from your environment variables.

 ## Production Deployment